EverSafe Newsletter

 IS THERE A CORRELATION?

 COVID-19 has certainly presented challenges for medical professionals in the US and around the world.
-Although all age groups are capable of contracting the virus, we learned early on that older people face a higher Seniors with healthcare professionals risk Seniors in masks with healthcare workersof developing severe illness if they contract the disease.
+Although all age groups are capable of contracting the virus, we learned early on that older people face a higher Seniors with healthcare professionals risk of developing severe illness if they contract the disease.
 And although many believed that their vulnerability was due to physiological changes that come with aging as well as underlying health issues, recent research indicates that genetics may play a significant factor.
 A recently published study by the University of Washington found that “genetically predetermined limits on the immune system may be the reason for the devastating impacts of COVID-19, especially on the elderly.”
 Interestingly, these researchers found that a senior’s immune system determines their ability to fight COVID, like any other infection – and that this ability depends on “the replication of the immune cells effective at destroying the SARS – CoV2 virus that causes the disease.”
 According to scientists involved in the study, the average person’s immune system performs well despite this limit until they are about 50 years old.

 GOVERNMENT / LEGISLATIVE UPDATE